Splode/hackwild/_posts/2020-05-10-generating-project-documentation-with-git-log.md

 By itself, the log command shows quite a bit of information, including the full commit hash, author name, and email, date, full commit message, etc. We can pare down this information using git log's many options.

-In the following example, we use git log to generate a list of commits that can for release notes.
+In the following example, we use git log to generate a list of commits that for release notes.
 We pass the `--oneline` formatting flag to denote that we want a condensed version of each commit intended to fit one commit per line.
 We can limit the range of the log by using the `revision range` argument.
 In this case, we’ll display only the commits between the previous tag `v0.7.0` and the current tag `v0.7.1`.

 ```git
 $ git log --oneline v0.7.0...v0.7.1